pythonuser456/plmacro/README.md

-this is so you dont have to always go to my channel to redownload the macro if there's an update
+this exists so you dont have to always go to my channel to redownload the macro if there's an update